 - non-stick muffin pans

 - cooling racks

 - While noodles are boiling, beat eggs in mixing bowl with sugar and cinnamon.
-Add drained noodles and margarine.
+When noodles are al dente, drain them in a colander.
+Add drained noodles and margarine to the egg mixture.
 Stir well.
 Add cottage cheese and sour cream.
 Stir again.
 Taste!
-Add more sugar and/or cinnamon if necessary.
+Add more sugar, salt and cinnamon if necessary.